Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

 \subsection{Cost Model}

 Overall, Galley's logical optimizer attempts to minimize the time required to execute the logical program.
 Because logical queries do not correspond to concrete implementations, our logical cost model aims to approximate this time without reference to the particular implementation that the physical optimizer will eventually decide on.
-This approximation considers on two factors: (1) the number of non-fill entries in the output tensor and (2) the amount of computation (i.e. the number of FLOPs) needed to produce the output.
-The former corresponds to the size of the tensor represented by \texttt{Agg}, $nnz(\texttt{Agg})$, and the latter corresponds to the size of the tensor represented by the \texttt{MapExpr} within, $nnz(\texttt{MapExpr})$.
-We assume that the inputs are in memory, hence there is no cost for reading inputs from disk.
-We then performed a simple regression to associate each of these costs with a constant, and we add them to produce our overall cost, $c$,
+This approximation considers two factors: (1) the number of non-fill entries in the output tensor and (2) the amount of computation (i.e., the number of FLOPs) needed to produce the output.
+The former corresponds to the size of the tensor represented by \texttt{Agg}, $nnz(\texttt{Agg})$, and the latter corresponds to the tensor size represented by the \texttt{MapExpr} within, $nnz(\texttt{MapExpr})$.
+We assume that the inputs are in memory; hence, there is no cost for reading inputs from disk.
+We then perform a simple regression to associate each cost with a constant, and we add them to produce our overall cost, $c$, as follows: